phpengine/workplace-systems/README.md

 Next create our virtual host

-Now lets restart Apache so we are serving our new application version
+Then restart Apache so we are serving our application

 Lets initialize our new download directory as a dapper project